Remaining TODOs: 44

 - for convex , is concave

-- is convex if is positive (semi)definite
+- is convex if is positive semidefinite, strictly convex if is positive definite

 - for convex , is convex